-From a couple of years, LinkedIn has become one of the hottest and trending social media platforms.
-People call it as a platform for professionals.
-But your LinkedIn mistakes may not make you look like one.
+For a couple of years, LinkedIn has become one of the hottest and trending social media platforms.
+People call it a platform for professionals.
+But your LinkedIn profile mistakes to avoid may not make you look like one.

-I have been watching LinkedIn evolving for many years.
-I remember when its user interface wasn’t so good as it is now.
+I have been watching LinkedIn evolve for many years.
+I remember when its user interface wasn’t as good as it is now.
 Now LinkedIn drives a lot of traffic for me.

 People create a new account only when they seek a job.
 This is the biggest mistake anyone can make.
 It’s just about finding a job.
 There are so many more reasons to use LinkedIn today.

 Many influencers are making a fortune out of the users’ engagement.
 You know that LinkedIn has the best people’s reach on a simple text status.

 5 LinkedIn Mistakes To Avoid That You May Be Making

 It’s so strange to see people making common LinkedIn profile mistakes again and again.
 There are tons of articles available on the web to create your professional LinkedIn profile.

 But no one really cares until someone makes them realize.
 I have been trying so hard to teach the newbies about the perfect use of LinkedIn.

 It seems like I have to work so hard.